Balsamic beef with potatoes, sauce, and vegetables, a classic Sunday roast slowly-cooked in a Dutch oven.

 - Well, maybe a glass of wine would not be a bad idea.

 Balsamic Beef Recipe

 - 2 lbs piece of roasting beef

 - 1 tablespoon all-purpose flour

 - ½ cup (scant) balsamic vinegar

 - 1 ¾ cup beef stock preferably low sodium

 - some cornstarch optional for binding the sauce

 - potatoes and vegetables to serve

-- Fry the piece of meat on all sides until nicely browned.
-Add the onion pieces after the half of the frying time and fry them together with the meat, taking care they don't get too dark, keep turning them around.
-When the meat is brown, add the vinegar and let it bubble away completely.
+- Brown: Fry the piece of meat on all sides until nicely browned.
+Add the onion pieces after half of the frying time and fry them together with the meat, taking care that they don't get too dark; keep turning them around.
+When the meat is brown, add the vinegar and let it bubble away wholly.

-- Take the meat out of the sauce and bind the sauce with 1or 2 tablespoons corn starch mixed with water, if you would like to have a thicker sauce.
+- Sauce: Take the meat out of the sauce and bind the sauce with 1 or 2 tablespoons cornstarch mixed with enough cold water to form a slowly runny paste.
+This step is optional; add cornstarch if you would like to have a thicker sauce.

-- Let the meat rest for a about 10 minutes before slicing.
+- Rest for about 10 minutes before slicing.
+Serve immediately.